looker/lookml-test-runner/README.md

 An experimental test runner for LookML models.
 Designed to be used with continuous integration services like [Travis CI](https://travis-ci.org/) or [Circle CI](https://circleci.com/) (or anything else).

+> :warning: This is an experimental project, provided as-is without support.
+It is in an early phase and breaking changes may occur without warning.
+>
+> See the [LICENSE](LICENSE) for more details.

 ## How to Set Up

 1. Create a Test Runner user in Looker